 [L to R: Chloe, Bee, me and Josh]

-I popped into the offices of Agency 888 on Mary Street in Brisbane.
-Chloe was on the phone talking to talents.
-Luckily Bee, the manager, was between interviews.
-Later, voice over technician Josh stepped out of the recording studio to have a chat.
+Agency 888 is on Mary Street in Brisbane.
+Chloe was on the phone talking to a talent when I popped in.
+Luckily Bee, the manager, was between interviews and was available to chat.
+Later, voice over technician Josh stepped out of the recording studio and joined us.

 I love these guys.
-Led by Managing Director Gary Hopes, Agency 888 is headquartered in Brisbane with affiliate offices on the Sunshine Coast.
+Led by Managing Director Gary Hopes, Agency 888 is headquartered in Brisbane with another office at Marina Mirage on the Gold Coast.

 888 put me on their books when I first arrived in Australia.
 They sent me to do television commercials (Instant Scratch-Its, Queensland Health, KM Smith), photoshoots (Treasury Casino, different Queensland government agencies), extra work (San Andreas) and several role-playing jobs for Queensland Law Society and Queensland Aged and Disability Advocacy.